ollama/ollama/README.md

 - 🚀 **Effortless Setup**: Install seamlessly using Docker for a hassle-free experience.

+- 💻 **Code Syntax Highlighting**: Enjoy enhanced code readability with our syntax highlighting feature.

+- ✒️🔢 **Full Markdown and LaTeX Support**: Elevate your LLM experience with comprehensive Markdown and LaTeX capabilities for enriched interaction.

 - 📥🗑️ **Download/Delete Models**: Easily download or remove models directly from the web UI.

 - 🤖 **Multiple Model Support**: Seamlessly switch between different chat models for diverse interactions.

+- 🤝 **OpenAI Model Integration**: Seamlessly utilize OpenAI models alongside Ollama models for a versatile conversational experience.

 - 📜 **Chat History**: Effortlessly access and manage your conversation history.